 The collection of victims and personal effects was difficult on the snow and ice covered 45 degree mountain slope.
 (Lostflights Photo)

 No helicopters were available in 1942 to help in the recovery efforts.
-Accident victims were literally dragged up this snow covered ravine and loaded onto horses for the long ride down to the local community of Goodsprings.
+The accident victims were literally dragged up this snow covered ravine and loaded onto horses for the long ride down to the local community of Goodsprings.
 (Lostflights Photo)

 The steep ravine that the recovery teams are using in this photo is extremely rugged to hike up or down without snow.
 I can't even imagine how difficult the recovery efforts were in these conditions.
 (Lostflights Photo)